gregjoy1/redical/docs/commands/rdcl.evi_query.md

       10) UID:EVENT_IN_BRISTOL_TUE_THU
 ```

-Find all events with the `PARENT` relation to `PARENT_UID` that are within 60KM of Western-Super-Mare OR with the `OVERRIDDEN_CATEGORY` limited to 2 results:
+Find all event instances with the `PARENT` relation to `PARENT_UID` that are within 60KM of Western-Super-Mare OR with the `OVERRIDDEN_CATEGORY` limited to 2 results:
 ```bash
 redis> RDCL.EVI_QUERY CALENDAR_UID (X-GEO;DIST=60KM:51.3432622;-3.1608606 OR X-CATEGORIES:OVERRIDDEN_CATEGORY) X-ORDER-BY:GEO-DIST-DTSTART;51.4514278;-1.078448 X-RELATED-TO;RELTYPE=PARENT:PARENT_UUID X-LIMIT:2
 1) 1) 1) DTSTART:20201231T183000Z